 - Low fiber diet and poor hydration (in the case of toddlers): Fiber and water are vital for the smooth passage of stools.
 Low fiber and water intake can harden the stools, which require more pressure to pass.

 - Improper toilet training: Toddlers with incorrect advice on potty training may sit on a toilet and strain hard to excrete.
-Repeated strain can cause piles even without constipation or diarrhea.
+Repeated strain can give rise to perianal conditions, such as piles, even without constipation or diarrhea.

 - Genetic anomalies: Some babies may develop hemorrhoids due to anomalies in their gastrointestinal tract.
 Those with a family history of the condition can be more prone to it.